 Lifepac is Mastery-Based through Self-Paced Learning

-The Lifepac curriculum is based on mastery-based learning, which means students move onto new material only when they have mastered the topic.
 This curriculum is delivered to families through mailable workbooks that children can complete using self-paced learning.

 Features of the Lifepac Curriculum

 Let’s look at the features of the Lifepac homeschool program a little more closely below.

 Lifepac includes a Bible subject as part of it’s core program in most years (excluding Kindergarten).

 Their Bible curriculum is an in-depth study of the Old and New Testaments.
 They use the King James Version, which assists parents as they develop gospel-centered habits and values in thier children.
 The Lifepac Bible curriculum also helps develop practical Christian living in students.

 The Bible worktext curriculum covers theology, the attributes of God, biblical literature, biblical geography, Christian growth as well as Christian evidences.

 The Lifepac curriculum is flexible as it is a hard-copy program that can be taken wherever a student goes.